San Diego Truck Accident Attorney

 If you were hit by a truck driver who violated regulations or otherwise acted negligently, you have rights.
 With the help of a San Diego injury lawyer from The McClellan Law Firm, you can pursue the level of compensation that you deserve.

 Call now to arrange your free case evaluation: (619) 215-1488.

 Not only have we obtained more than 120 verdicts and settlements worth $1 million each, but we have been widely recognized for our success in the field.

 Some of the truck accident cases we have handled in the past include:

-Truck Drives Must Abide By Federal Trucking Regulations
+Truck Drivers Must Abide By Federal Trucking Regulations

 - Truck drivers may not drive with a blood alcohol content of 0.04%

 - Commercial drivers may not drink alcohol up to four hours prior to driving